git-plm/gitplm/README.md

 - PLM software should not be tied to any one CAD tool, but should be flexible enough to work with any CAD output.

-## Tool features

-- populate development BOMs with MPN by cross-referencing IPN to partmaster and populating BOM with MPN information found in partmaster.
-- add or remove parts from BOM (specified in yaml file next to BOM)

-See [issues](https://github.com/git-plm/gitplm/issues) for future ideas.

 ## Implementation

 - a single partmaster is used for the entire organization and contains internal